Thermalization and prethermalization in the soft-wall AdS/QCD model: The soft-wall AdS/QCD model and chiral phase transition

+In this model, for any finite quark mass, the chiral phase transition is a crossover.
+To study the critical phenomena, one has to take the chiral limit $m_q=0$.
+In this limit, the crossover transition turns to a second order transition.\\ After fitting the model parameter by the hadronic spectra, we can study the chiral phase transition in the chiral limit and obtain the critical temperature $T_c\approx 0.16332301$ GeV and the saturation value of the sigma condensate $\sigma_{sat}\approx 0.015$ $\text{GeV}^3$~\cite{Cao:2020ryx}.
+It is interesting to see that it is comparable with the results of the critical temperature from lattice QCD and holographic models, like lattice results $T_c=171\pm 4$ MeV in Ref.~\cite{CP-PACS:2000phc}, $T_c=154\pm 9$ MeV in Ref.~\cite{PhysRevD.85.054503} and holographic model results $T_c=210$ MeV in Ref.~\cite{Colangelo:2011sr}, $T_c=151$ MeV in Ref.~\cite{Chelabi:2015gpc}.

-In this work, we will study the universal properties of the nonequilibrium QCD in the IR-modified soft-wall AdS/QCD model.
-Limiting in the soft-wall AdS/QCD model, the mesons are considered as the perturbations on the fixed background metric.
-The AdS/QCD model is regarded as a subsystem, which consists of mesons and quarks, couples to an infinite large heating bath.
+In this work, we will study the universal properties of the nonequilibrium QCD in this IR-modified soft-wall AdS/QCD model.
+In the soft-wall AdS/QCD model, the mesons are considered as the perturbations on the fixed background metric.
+In other words, we will consider a subsystem, which is coupled to an infinite large heating bath.